mpt-coop/MPT-Artillery/README.md

 ## Usage
 - **Smoke Grenades:** Equip and throw a smoke grenade.
 Use them to obscure vision, create cover, or distract enemies, and mark a position for an artillery barrage.

+## Build Instructions

+To build and install the SSH MPT Artillery Strikes mod, follow these steps:

+1. **Prepare References Folder:**
+   - Create a folder named "References" inside the Artillery folder, alongside the .csproj file.

+2. **Copy Necessary Files:**
+   - Navigate to your MPT (My Private Tarkov) installation directory.
+   - Go into the "EscapeFromTarkov_Data" folder.
+   - Copy the "Managed" folder from the MPT installation directory into the "References" folder you created in step 1.
+   - Similarly, copy the "BepInEx" folder from the MPT installation directory into the "References" folder.

+3. **Build Mod:**
+   - Open the solution file (.sln) for the Artillery Strikes mod in Visual Studio.
+   - Build the project in Visual Studio.
+Ensure that the build output is successful.

+4. **Install Mod:**
+   - Locate the output of the build process, usually found in the "bin" or "bin/Debug" folder of your project directory.
+   - Copy the built files from the output directory.
+   - Paste the copied files into the "BepInEx/Plugins" directory within your MPT installation directory.

+By following these steps, you should successfully build and install the SSH MPT Artillery Strikes mod for your MPT game.
+Enjoy the enhanced gameplay experience with artillery strikes!

 ## Notes
 This mod serves as a practical example of utilizing the modding framework supplied in MPT.
 Explore the code and implementation to understand how to leverage these tools to create engaging and immersive experiences in MPT.